FrontierRegistry/frontier-registry-smartcontract/README.md

 - Wrote a mint function Exception handling to determine whether a token id exists; Register token data on the chain

+### <ins>Report 4</ins> September 9th

+1.Made frontier-registry-frontend repository (set to Private Repo for now.
+We will set to Public by end of build)

+2.Built a project structure for the Frontier registry frontend

+3.Add Home, header, and footer sections